How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 How to Get a Medical Certificate: Step-by-Step Guide

 Your path to getting a medical certificate depends on how quickly you need it and what type you require.
-Here are all the main routes available in the UK.
+Here are all the main routes available in Spain and across Europe.

-- Call during practice hours or submit an online appointment request
+- Call during practice hours or use your regional health service's online portal

 - Explain you need a medical certificate